aj470/Interactive_Instagram/README.md

 <br>
 Licensing:

-This project was heavily inspired by user Bamfax, and his project https://github.com/Bamfax/ForceDirectedNodeGraph3DUnity
+This project uses the initial code of Bamfax's repository, hosted at https://github.com/Bamfax/ForceDirectedNodeGraph3DUnity

 As such, the following also apply to our project: